 To become a member of the Eagle Creek 9 Hole Ladies League:

-· You must be an Eagle Creek Golf Member or Renter with golf privileges.
-New members must sign up on ForeTees under 9 Holer Member Registration, answer required questions and click submit.
-Your Eagle Creek membership account will be charged $80 for league dues for the 2025-26 season.
+You must be an Eagle Creek Golf Member or Renter with golf privileges.
+New members must sign up on ForeTees under 9 Hole Member Registration, answer required questions and click submit.
+Your Eagle Creek membership account will be charged $80 for league dues for the 2026-2027 season.

 USGA RULES will govern play and etiquette on the course.